 At the School of Physical and Mathematical Sciences (SPMS), we aim to educate a new generation of graduates who are intellectually curious, and passionate about exploring the frontiers of science and technology.
-Our students receive rigorous training in their respective disciplines of mathematics, physics, or chemistry, while also gaining a broad education in scientific principles and generally-applicable quantitative skills, making them suitable for a wide range of careers in the modern global economy.
+Our students receive rigorous training in their respective disciplines of mathematics, physics, or chemistry, while also gaining a broad education in scientific principles and generally-applicable quantitative skills, making them suitable for a wide range of careers in the modern economy.

 Our 4-year undergraduate programmes lead to the award of a Bachelor of Sciences (BSc) (Hons) degree.
 High-achieving students may also opt to pursue a Second Major or Double Major programme (e.g., Mathematical Sciences and Economics, Physics with Second Major in Mathematical Sciences, or Chemistry with Second Major in Food Science & Technology), or seek direct admission into a post-graduate programme (e.g., MSc in Financial Engineering), or pursue an accelerated course of study to graduate before 4 years.

 Talented students are encouraged to participate in research, which allows them to acquire and hone a wide range of quantitative, scientific, and technological skills — including how to acquire and analyze data, computer programming, project planning, presentation skills, technical writing, navigating the technical literature, and more.
-We provide research opportunities for undergraduates, starting as early as the first year of study.
+We provide research opportunities starting as early as the first year of study.
 We also have rigorous programmes to guide undergraduates through a final-year project culminating in a research thesis.
 Students who are interested in the workplace experience also have the opportunity to participate in internship or attachment programmes, supported by NTU's Career & Attachment Office.

 For more information about the undergraduate programmes offered by our three divisions, please refer to the division websites: